What is the MNA®?

 - New for Older Adults – Self MNA®

 The Self MNA® is a simple tool designed to help older adults see if they are getting the nutrition they need.
 This new tool was scientifically validated in community-dwelling older adults in a recently published study.
 Older adults may access the Self-MNA® on the MNA® Forms page, complete the 6 questions, and share the results with their doctor to help guide the discussion about nutrition and their health.
-The Self-MNA® is available in English and Spanish versions.
+The Self-MNA® is available in English, Spanish, German and Portuguese versions.

 is more sensitive than BMI in early detection of malnutrition and risk for malnutrition in elderly residents in long term care.
 In an abstract

 presented at the European Union of Geriatric Medicine Society (EUGMS) 2011 meeting, the MNA®

 identified a four-fold higher prevalence of at risk residents and a slightly higher prevalence of malnutrition in 3299 elderly residents, compared to the BMI alone, confirming the MNA®